DataDog/documentation/content/en/tracing/guide/trace_ingestion_volume_control.md

 Click on a service to view the **Service Ingestion Summary**.
 Look at the **Ingestion reasons breakdown** in the side panel, which gives an overview of the share of ingestion volume attributed to each mechanism.

-If the main reason for most of the ingestion volume is head-based sampling (`auto` or `rule`), the volume can be configured by setting a sampling rule at the tracing library level.
+If the main reason for most of the ingestion volume is head-based sampling (`auto` or `rule`), the volume can be configured by setting a sampling rule at the APM SDK level.

 Click the **Manage Ingestion Rate** button to configure a sampling rate for the service.
 Select the service language and the ingestion sampling rate you want to apply.